KU-MedAI/glm4dnv-asd/zero-shot/README.md

 ## Overview

-This repository implements a variant pooling strategy to derive variant-level representations from sequence embeddings produced by genomic language models.
-Token embeddings corresponding to the mutated nucleotide positions are extracted from the model outputs.
-When a variant affects multiple positions (e.g., frameshift mutations), the embeddings at those loci are aggregated using max pooling to generate a single variant-level feature vector.
-This pooled embedding serves as the final representation for each variant.
+This repository implements a variant pooling strategy to derive **variant-level representations** from sequence embeddings produced by genomic language models.

-## Model List

-- **DNABERT**
-- **DNABERT-2**
-- **Nucleotide Transformer V2**
-- **Nucleotide Transformer V3**
-- **HyenaDNA**
-- **Evo 2**
-- **PhyloGPN**
+- Extract token embeddings corresponding to the **mutated nucleotide positions** from model outputs.
+- If a variant affects **multiple positions** (e.g., frameshift mutations), collect embeddings from all affected loci.
+- Apply **max pooling** across these embeddings to obtain a single variant-level feature vector.
+- Use the pooled vector as the **final representation for each variant**.

 ## Usage